appanp/supply-chain-fundas/supply_chain_terminology.md

 - Control flow of inventory within the warehouse for picking & packing
 - Manages the order flows and tasking

 For more info, refer to [this link](https://radiuslogistics.co.uk/10-must-have-features-for-good-warehouse-management-system/).
-For a comparison of functionalities between WMS, WES and WCS, refer to [this link](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems) and [how WES is changing the status quo in distribution](https://www.youtube.com/watch?v=1XEPI9x1vnk).
+For a comparison of functionalities between WMS, WES and WCS, refer to [Logiwa's Taking theconfusion out of Warehouse Systems](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems), [Korber's WMS Inforgraphic](https://library.ksc-s.com/m/1251cd59cad5fc82/original/Warehouse-Management-Systems-WMS.pdf), [Making the case for Driving Digital Transformation with a Smarter, Connected WMS, Ehrhardt Partner Group](https://scg-mmh.s3.amazonaws.com/pdfs/MTC_Ehrhardt-MMH-11-15-18.pdf) and [how WES is changing the status quo in distribution](https://www.youtube.com/watch?v=1XEPI9x1vnk).

 **Warehouse Racking**: An essential part of warehouse infrastructure, warehouse racking can hinder or accelerate warehouse operations.
 With proper warehouse racking, warehouse managers maximize space and optimize warehouse organization for efficiency and a streamlined picking process.
 (Learn more about How to Organize a Warehouse).
 Warehouse layout plays a major role in warehouse racking, as aisle width, docking locations, shipping areas, and other warehouse components affect warehouse racking options.
 For more info, refer to [this link](https://www.camcode.com/blog/what-is-warehouse-racking/).